BND Hamburger Icon

 Who are your customers?

-When considering mobile app creation, identify your customer base and their likelihood of using the app.
+When considering creating a mobile app, you need to identify your customer base and their likelihood of using it.

-Most businesses seek broad customer appeal, with a base ranging in age from 18 to older than 65.
-According to App Annie, younger users (13-24 years old) visit apps more than twice as often as those over 45; however, they are likely to stop using an app if it doesn’t serve their needs.
+Most businesses seek broad customer appeal, with a consumer base ranging in age from 18 to older than 65.
+According to previous research from App Annie, now known as data.ai, younger users (13-24 years old) visit apps more than twice as often as those over 45.
+However, they are likely to stop using an app if it doesn’t serve their needs.

-Those over 45 prefer mobile browsers over apps, though they tend to spend 25% more time in apps than younger users when they do use apps.
-In between these two ranges, users 25-44 years old engage highly with apps, particularly retail apps.
+Those over 45 prefer mobile browsers over apps; however, they tend to spend 25 percent more time in apps than younger users when they do use them.
+Between these two ranges, users 25-44 years old engage highly with apps, particularly retail apps.

 How mobile-oriented are your customers?

 Unsurprisingly, the same group that loves smartphone apps and looks forward to downloading new ones spends an astronomical amount of time playing around with them.
 Younger audiences use apps daily and understand how they function.
-They consume significant amounts of information during their mobile use.
+They consume a significant amount of information during their mobile use.

-Due to the appeal of retail apps, users between 25 and 44 years old are the perfect audience if you’re looking to sell your products online via mobile or advertise an in-store experience
+Due to the appeal of retail apps, users between 25 and 44 years old are the perfect audience if you’re looking to sell your products online via an app or advertise an in-store experience.

-Those 45 years old and older don’t have as much knowledge of mobile apps and how they work because they’re more comfortable with desktop computer use.
+Those at least 45 years old don’t have as much knowledge of mobile apps and how they work — they’re more comfortable with desktop computer use.
 They’re more likely to use an app if it has familiar features and an easy-to-use interface.

 TipTip

-If you’re marketing to millennials, also known as Gen Y, word-of-mouth advertising is key.
+If you're marketing to millennials, also known as Gen Y, word of mouth is key.
 These users are more likely to buy from a brand a friend recommends.

 What do your customers want?

-If you’re considering a dedicated app, keep in mind what customers seek.
-According to data from Heady, customers rely on apps that provide a convenient and easy-to-use interface, as well as apps that have better prices or promotions not found on other platforms, such as the business’s website
+As you weigh building a dedicated app for your business, keep in mind what customers seek.
+Consumers prefer apps that provide a convenient and easy-to-use interface; they also prefer apps that have better prices or promotions not found on other platforms, such as the business’s website.

-The report showed that younger consumers (between the ages of 16 and 34) were more likely to choose an app because of personalization.
-On the other hand, those with an annual income of less than $50,000 are more likely to prioritize apps that integrate the use of mobile wallets for payment, such as Apple Pay and Google Pay.
+A Heady study showed that younger consumers (between the ages of 16 and 34) were more likely to choose an app because of personalization.
+Meanwhile, those with an annual income of less than $50,000 are more likely to prioritize apps that integrate the use of mobile wallets for payment, such as Apple Pay and Google Pay.
+Almost half of respondents said they would download an app if it offered special promotions.
+[Check out our guide to customer engagement.]

 How does an app improve on your current website?